Multiple Spectrally Null Constrained Complete Complementary Codes of Various Lengths Over Small Alphabet: Future directions

 \section{Future directions}

+Based on our contribution in this paper, we would like to introduce the following future works: \begin{enumerate} \item In \textbf{Corollary} \ref{Cor:SNC_QCCS_pi}, the set of permutations used satisfying \eqref{Eq:def_pi} and \eqref{Eq:pi_unique}.
+Although we provide an algorithm to generate it and some examples, defining a function-based construction may still be interesting.
+We shall consider it to be our future research problem.

-Based on our contribution in this paper, we would like to introduce the following future works: \begin{enumerate} \item In the current literature, we do not have sufficient information on the optimal collection of multiple SNC-CCCs in relation to their maximum magnitude of inter-set cross-correlation value.
-This limitation leads to a future direction on deriving a correlation lower bound for multiple collections of SNC-CCCs. \item Besides, as we can see in our proposed construction of multiple SNC-CCCs, we also have a ZCCZ, which leads us to the natural question, ``What will be the relationship between the ZCCZ width and the other parameters of our multiple collection of SNC-CCCs?''
+\item In the current literature, we do not have sufficient information on the optimal collection of multiple SNC-CCCs in relation to their maximum magnitude of inter-set cross-correlation value.
+This limitation leads to a future direction on deriving a lower correlation bound for multiple collections of SNC-CCCs. \item Besides, as we can see in our proposed construction of multiple SNC-CCCs, we also have a ZCCZ, which leads us to the natural question, ``What will be the relationship between the ZCCZ width and the other parameters of our multiple collection of SNC-CCCs?''. \end{enumerate}